Stylback/home-server/README.md

 Multi Core      | 1858
 ```

 Performance was as expected, the J5040 isn't going to play the latest AAA title but it will be plenty for my use case.

+#### Timezone setup

-Before we continue we will configure our timezone to ensure correct date/time.
-Run:
+We will configure our timezone to ensure correct date and time formats, run:

 ```sh
 sudo nano /etc/timezone
 ```

-Replace the value with your timezone:
+Replace the value with your timezone like so:

 ```
 TZ='Europe/Stockholm'